beny23/myblog/content/posts/advent_of_code_2021_day_11.md

 of [Day 9]({{< ref "advent_of_code_2021_day_9.md" >}}).
 In both cases, we got a 2-dimensional
 map with single digit values.
 In case of day 9 it was a height map, this time round we've got a 10x10 grid of bioluminescent Octopi.
 Each of those critters has an energy level that increases each round.
-Once that level goes past 9, it lets of a flash, which then imparts extra energy into the surrounding 8-legged creatures.
+Once that level goes past 9, it lets off a flash, which then imparts extra energy into the surrounding 8-legged creatures.
 In a departure from Day 9, this time the diagonals were classed as adjacent.